Consensys/doc.teku/docs/HowTo/Get-Started/Installation-Options/Run-Docker-Image.md

 !!! note

-    The example assumes the validators specified in [`--validator-keys`](../../../Reference/CLI/CLI-Syntax.md#validator-keys) has already been registered in the Ethereum 1.0 deposit contract.
+    The example assumes the validators specified in [`--validator-keys`](../../../Reference/CLI/CLI-Syntax.md#validator-keys) has already been registered in the execution layer deposit contract.

 Run `docker-compose up` in the directory containing the `docker-compose.yml` file to start the container.